Jennifer Moore RattrayEXECUTIVE DIRECTOR, NATIONAL INQUIRY INTO MISSING AND MURDERED INDIGENOUS WOMEN AND GIRLS

-Jennifer Moore Rattray will be appointed to the Board of Directors of CBC/Radio-Canada on February 5, 2018, for a five-year term.
+Jennifer Moore Rattray was appointed to the Board of Directors of CBC/Radio-Canada on February 5, 2018, for a five-year term

-Prior to joining the Province of Manitoba in 2014, she spent a decade at the University of Winnipeg, becoming its first Associate Vice-President, Indigenous, Government and Community Affairs, where she was responsible for developing partnerships between the University and federal, provincial, municipal and Indigenous governments and organizations, and promoting access to post-secondary education for Indigenous, newcomer and inner-city students.
-In 2012, she was awarded the Queen Elizabeth II Diamond Jubilee Medal for her work.
+Before joining the Province of Manitoba in 2014, Jennifer spent a decade at the University of Winnipeg becoming its first Associate Vice-President, Indigenous, Government and Community Affairs.
+Believing that access to education can create a more equitable Canada, she identified and implemented ways to break down barriers and promote access to post-secondary education.
+In 2012, Jennifer became a recipient of the Queen Elizabeth II Diamond Jubilee Medal for contributions to education and community.

-Before her career in public administration, Jennifer was an award-winning television journalist, working as a Regional News Anchor and Producer with CBC Television and a News Anchor and Reporter with CTV News in Winnipeg, as well as being part of WTN’s launch as one of its first network hosts.
-A proud member of the Peepeekisis First Nation, she was one of the first Indigenous women to anchor the television news in Canada.
+Prior to her career in public administration, Jennifer was an award-winning television journalist, including working as a Regional News Anchor and Producer with CBC Television.
+A proud member of Peepeekisis Cree Nation, she is one of the first Indigenous women to anchor the television news in Canada.

-Jennifer holds a joint Master of Public Administration from the universities of Winnipeg and Manitoba, a Bachelor of Arts from the University of Manitoba and is a graduate of the Executive Program at the Rotman School of Management, University of Toronto.
+Jennifer holds a joint Master of Public Administration degree with distinction from the universities of Winnipeg and Manitoba, a Bachelor of Arts degree from the University of Manitoba and is a graduate of the Executive Program at the Rotman School of Management, University of Toronto.